 - I Just Want to Have Friends: This episode focuses on Lisa's isolation from the rest of her classmates, sparking her voyage to remake herself.

-- Identical Stranger: The local Kwik-E-Mart owner looks and sounds like Apu only with a beard and a turban.
+- Identical Stranger: The local Kwik-E-Mart owner at the beach looks and sounds like Apu, only he looks Sikh (has a beard and a turban) rather than Hindu.

 - Mood Whiplash: The episode switches constantly between zany comedy and heartfelt moments.
 The ultimate example is Lisa discovering that her new friends don't shun her, and actually show their friendship by decorating Homer's car with seashells.
-Lisa is overjoyed...until Homer comes out and yells, "Sweet, merciful crap!
-MY CAR!"
+Lisa is overjoyed...until Homer comes out and yells:

 - My God, What Have I Done?: Bart regrets seemingly ruining Lisa's relationship with her beach friends, and makes up for it by having them sign her yearbook.

-- Nice Kids: Erin and her friends subvert Kids Are Cruel, are pretty nice people.
+- Nice Guy: Erin and her friends avoid Kids Are Cruel and are pretty nice people.
 When they learn Lisa's unpopular nature, rather than shun and bully her, they decorate the family car in seashells (which turns pear-shape when Homer catches them and a flock of seagulls peck at the car when they drive home), sign her yearbook, and tell her that they don't mind — and actually like — that she's a brainy girl.

 - Overly Long Name: The Flanders' beach house is at Little Pwagmattasquarmsettport.